JesseDWhite/mr-robogers-neighborhood/README.md

 Code:
 const number = "123"
 beepBoop(123)
-Expectex Output: "Beep!BoopWon't you be my neighbor?"
+Expected Output: "Beep!BoopWon't you be my neighbor?"

+Test: "it should replace the number 32 with "Won't you be my neighbor?"
+Code:
+const number = "32"
+beepBoop(32)
+Expected Output: "Won't you be my neighbor?"